NonStop RPM Wizard examples

 T6530 - Builds Rpm65CNF config file used by the RPM65 (T6530) object file.

 run RPM65 from TACL/OSH.
-T6530 emulator windows are smaller than

 TTY - Builds RpmCNF config file used by the RPM (TTY) object file.